 - Follow clear and consistent naming conventions for your unit tests

-- In case of change in code in any module, ensure there is a corresponding unit test case for the module and the module passes the tests before changing the implementation
+- In case of a change in code in any module, ensure there is a corresponding unit Test Case for the module, and the module passes the tests before changing the implementation

 - Bugs identified during unit testing must be fixed before proceeding to the next phase in SDLC